"RECOVERY'S A BITCH"

 WHAT AM I WORKING ON NOW?

-Both my daughter and I have moved on to a different chapter in our lives and as she turns her life around through sobriety she is discovering all that she has missed.
-I too am finding a new place to begin and believe me - it's a far more peaceful and ordinary life.
+Both my daughter and I have moved on to a different chapter in our lives, and as she turns her life around through sobriety (more than 3 years now), she is discovering all that she has missed.
+She has found her passion and is at long last happy to be in her life!

 My Heart Be Still...